- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 While in a treatment environment, clients can focus solely on their healing and recovery and are removed from many pressures of daily life.
 When the client has completed the residential portion of their treatment, some life stressors are reintroduced in a step-down program called a partial hospitalization program (PHP).

 A PHP program allows clients an in-between time to practice the skills and tools they have learned while in residential treatment.
 Clients attend the program for part of the day and live independently using the skills and tools they have learned throughout the rest of the day.
-This time allows for necessary practice so that any remaining or new issues which may arise from facing stressors may be addressed.
+This time allows for necessary practice so that any remaining or new issues that may arise from facing stressors may be addressed.

 Recovery is Possible